censevasta/terraform/aws/hands-on/cw-01-cloudwatch/README.md

 :wq
 ```

-- to activate a new configuraion stop and start the "awslogsd".
+- to activate the new configuraion, stop and start the "awslogsd".

 ```
 sudo systemctl stop awslogsd